Deadline Extended to May 15

-Are you interested in playing a key role in shaping farm to institution activity in New England?
-Do you have a unique or potentially underrepresented perspective, and are you committed to bringing people from diverse backgrounds together to increase the impact of farm to institution work in our region?
+Are you interested in playing a key role in shaping the farm to institution movement in New England?
+Do you have a unique or potentially underrepresented perspective, valuable lived experience and skills, and are you committed to bringing people from diverse backgrounds together to increase the impact of farm to institution work in our region?

 Farm to Institution New England (FINE) is the backbone organization for a six-state network of nonprofit, public, and private entities working to mobilize the power of regional institutions to transform our food system.
-We work to increase the amount of good, local food served in our region’s schools, hospitals, colleges, correctional facilities and other institutions.
+We work to increase the amount of good, local food served in our region’s schools, hospitals, colleges, carceral facilities and other institutions.
 We envision an equitable and just food system that provides access to healthy and abundant food for all New Englanders, and is defined by sustainable and productive land and ocean ecosystems.
 The FINE network consists of non-profit organizations, government agencies, institutions, foundations, farms, food distributors, food processors, food service operators, and others.
+This year we will be embarking on a strategic planning process, laying the foundation for meeting the emerging challenges of our changing food system.
 For more information about FINE, explore our website (www.farmtoinstitution.org).

-The FINE NAC serves as the overarching advisory and governing body of FINE.
-The NAC has representatives from across New England, who serve various roles in the farm to institution supply chain, and work with key institutional sectors.
-The NAC includes individuals from diverse backgrounds who contribute an array of skills and experience in food systems research, policy, community-building, program implementation, and fundraising..
-The NAC meets formally four to six times a year, including at least two in person (during non-Covid times), with other interactions on an as-needed basis.
-Each NAC member also serves on one of the three standing committees, which meet virtually every other month.
+The FINE NAC serves as the overarching advisory and governing body of FINE, and serves many functions of a typical board of directors.
+However, as FINE is a fiscally sponsored project of TSNE, the NAC does not hold final legal or fiduciary responsibility for FINE.
+The NAC has representatives from across New England, who serve various roles in the farm to institution ecosystem.
+The NAC includes individuals from diverse backgrounds who contribute an array of skills and experience in food systems research, policy, community-building, program implementation, and fundraising.
+The NAC meets formally six times a year, including up to two in person meetings (as conditions allow), with other interactions on an as-needed basis.

 - Provide strategic direction for FINE in keeping with our current strategic plan, and help to evaluate and revise the plan as needed